StacyCash/blog-posts/azure/blazor-static-app/deploying-static-blazor-apps-github.md

 ### Set the Start-Up Projects

+The first thing that we need to do is ensure that both of our projects will run when we debug the application.
+By default only the client will be ran, so we need to set the start up projects.

+1. Right click the solution in the solution explorer
+2. Click `Properties`
+3. In the screen that opens click `Multiple Startup-Projects`
+4. In the list of projects ensure that both are set to 'Start'
+5. Click 'Save'

 ### Use the API in the FetchData page

 ### Add the API URL for Debugging